 The Royal Signals White Helmet motorcycle stunt team – one display per day, plus bonus Wednesday evening display during ‘Apres Show’ entertainment

 Parade of Hounds – Thursday

 Titan the Robot will be roaming the Show Ground both days, bringing his unique brand of larger-than-life street theatre – catch him in an additional special performance during Wednesday evening’s ‘Apres Show’ entertainment.

 Visitors are also able to enjoy scurry driving in Centre Ring, the flower show marquee, vintage farm machinery and classic cars.

-Head to fisherman’s walk and you can learn how to fly fish on the beautiful River Wye, which wends its way through Bakewell Showground.
+Head to Anglers Rest and you can learn how to fly fish on the beautiful River Wye, which wends its way through Bakewell Showground.
 You can also watch our huge dog show and even take part in our companion dog show if you’re bringing a four-legged friend.

 The Village Green is a hub of creativity.
 Here visitors can watch rural crafts and theatre shows from Bradwell’s Storybag Theatre Company or listen to the soothing sounds of Jed Hone’s jazz band and the Bakewell Silver Band, who play at intervals throughout the day.

 Always one of the most popular areas of the show, the Food and Farming Marquee gives a platform to specialist food producers from all over the area.
 There are competitions for cheese and meat products and a range of traders selling everything from pies to pickles.